BAD-AL/NFL2K5Tool/README.md

 6. Zip file management (Currently not signing).
 7. Scheduler.
 8. 'SET' Command support; SET(0x10, 0x2233) --> Sets the location 0x10 to '22' and location 0x11 to '33' in the gamesave file.
+9. Gamesaves are signed and loaded.

 ###Next features:
+    0. Player validator (flag players that have attributes that don't seem right.)
 	1. Player edit GUI
 	2. Editing coaches.
 	3. Editing playbooks.